-15. FGM comprises all procedures involving partial or total removal of the external female genitalia or other injury to the female genital organs for non-medical reasons.
+- 15. FGM comprises all procedures involving partial or total removal of the external female genitalia or other injury to the female genital organs for non-medical reasons.
 It is illegal in the UK and a form of child abuse with long-lasting harmful consequences.
-Staff are to inform the DSL without delay if they suspect a girl is at risk of FGM.

-16. FGM Mandatory Reporting Duty.
-The Law requires staff to report to the police if FGM appears to have been performed on a girl under 18.
+Staff are to inform the DSL without delay if they suspect a girl is at risk of FGM. - 16.
+FGM Mandatory Reporting Duty.
+The Law requires staff to report to the police any known cases of FGM of those children less than 18 years old.